trafiklab/trafiklab.se/content/api/trafiklab-apis/resrobot-v2/_index.md

 ### When should I use ResRobot?

 ResRobot is an API which answers to specific questions, such as "when does the next bus leave from stop X".
 The response is quick and easy to use, and can be used directly without having to process it first.
-This makes it a good fit for for example smartphone applications where travellers need an answer on their queries, but a poor choice for analytics where a lot of data from a lot of vehicles is needed.
+This makes it a good fit for example smartphone applications where travellers need an answer on their queries, but a poor choice for analytics where a lot of data from a lot of vehicles is needed.